For Ukrainians in Greece

 Unless you need to travel to another European Union Member State (see below point 4), you do not need to obtain a new residence permit card: the previous ones are still valid, despite indicating an older expiry date.

-The following groups of persons who have been displaced to Greece from Ukraine on or after 24 February 2022 are eligible to temporary protection (as per Ministerial Decision 131035/04.03.2022):
+The following groups of persons who have been displaced to Greece from Ukraine on or after 24 February 2022 are eligible for temporary protection (as per Ministerial Decision 131035/04.03.2022):

 • Ukrainian nationals who resided in Ukraine before 24 February 2022.